 - Allows guardian to prevent financial abuse of incapacitated person

 - Authorizes guardian to engage in Medicaid planning and tax planning

 What is the Process of Guardianship?

-The Law Office of Inna Fershteyn is comprised of a group of experienced, leading New York guardianship attorneys that can help people initiate guardianship proceedings.
+The Law Office of Inna Fershteyn is comprised of a group of experienced, leading New York guardianship attorneys who can help people initiate guardianship proceedings.

 What We Can Do:

 - Assist with filing a petition to appoint a guardian

 - Help gather necessary documents that show that the person needing assistance is an incapacitated person.